Kmeakin/walrus-report/src/20-reference.md

 indentical function.
 If Walrus' type system could quantify over other types, we could write an identity function that could be called with any argument type.
-Such functions are called *generic* in C++, Java and Rust, or *polymorphic* in Haskell. ^[Here we copy the generics syntax of Rust for the sake of example]:
+Such functions are called *generic* in C++, Java and Rust, or *polymorphic* in Haskell ^[Here we copy the generics syntax of Rust for the sake of example]:
 ```rust
 fn identity<T>(x: T) -> T {
     x